 Wolverine Loop Road is a hiking, biking, and horse trail in Garfield County, Utah.
 It is within North Escalante Canyons/The Gulch Instant Study Area and Grand Staircase-Escalante National Monument.
 It is 19.4 miles long and begins at 5,917 feet altitude.
 Traveling the entire trail is 38.9 miles with a total elevation gain of 3,253 feet.
-The Petrified Wood and Little Death Hollow Trailhead attractions can be seen along the trail.
+The Petrified Wood attraction and the Little Death Hollow Trailhead parking can be seen along the trail.
 There are also waters along the trail.

 Wolverine Loop Road Professional Reviews and Guides